-- 1. During a scrimmage kick play, use his/her hand(s) and/or arm(s) to ward off an opponent attempting to block him/her when he/she is beyond the neutral zone. - 2.
-During a free kick play, use his/her hand(s) and/or arm(s) to ward off an opponent who is attempting to block him/her. - 3.
-During a scrimmage kick play or a free kick play, when he/she is eligible to touch the ball, legally use his/her hand(s) and/or arm(s) to push an opponent in an attempt to reach a loose ball. - d.
+- 1. During a scrimmage kick play, use their hand(s) and/or arm(s) to ward off an opponent attempting to block them when they are beyond the neutral zone. - 2.
+During a free kick play, use their hand(s) and/or arm(s) to ward off an opponent who is attempting to block them. - 3.
+During a scrimmage kick play or a free kick play, when they are eligible to touch the ball, legally use their hand(s) and/or arm(s) to push an opponent in an attempt to reach a loose ball.

+d.
 Passing team

-An eligible player of the passing team legally may use his/her hand(s) and/or arm(s) to ward off or push an opponent in an attempt to reach a loose ball after a legal forward pass has been touched by any player or official (Rules 7-3-5, 7-3-8, 7-3-9 and 7-3-11).
+An eligible player of the passing team legally may use their hand(s) and/or arm(s) to ward off or push an opponent in an attempt to reach a loose ball after a legal forward pass has been touched by any player or official (Rules 7-3-5, 7-3-8, 7-3-9 and 7-3-11).